BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Results and Discussion

 We plot the results in \figref{fig:rells}.
-The error bars show the 1$\sigma$ deviation of the correlation of 499 realizations of lensed-$\Lambda$CDM, Gaussian dust, and noise with V1.
-Comparing BICEP/$Keck$ data points with $Planck$ bands of similar frequencies, we note that the BICEP/$Keck$ bands correlate better in $B$ modes with the H\textsc{i} morphology template in this region.
-Also, the BICEP/$Keck$ 220~GHz data is only slightly less-correlated with V1 in $EE$ but much more correlated in $BB$ than the $Planck$ 353~GHz data.
-This is consistent with the dust sensitivity estimates from BK18 that show that the BICEP/$Keck$ 220~GHz data is more sensitive to dust than the $Planck$ 353~GHz data (Fig. 6 of BK18).
-The correlation ratio is larger in $B$ modes than in $E$ modes for BICEP/$Keck$ bands due to the CMB sample variance at lower frequencies.
+The error bars show the 1$\sigma$ deviation of the correlation of 499 realizations of lensed-$\Lambda$CDM, GD, and noise with V1.
+Comparing BICEP/Keck data points with Planck bands of similar frequencies, we note that the BICEP/Keck bands correlate better in $B$ modes with the H~\textsc{i} morphology template in this region.
+Also, the BICEP/Keck 220~GHz data is only slightly less correlated with V1 in $EE$ but much more correlated in $BB$ than the Planck 353~GHz data.
+This is consistent with the dust sensitivity estimates from BK18 that show that the BICEP/Keck 220~GHz data is more sensitive to dust than the Planck 353~GHz data (Figure 6 of BK18).
+The correlation ratio is larger in $B$ modes than that in $E$ modes for BICEP/Keck bands due to the CMB sample variance at lower frequencies.
 For a direct comparison of the error bars between BICEP/Keck and Planck bands of similar frequencies, we plot the numerator of the correlation ratio $\rho_\ell$, i.e., the cross spectra $D_\ell$ in \figref{fig:Dells}.
 The error bars are clearly smaller for the BICEP/Keck bands, especially in $B$ modes.